Mafiasource/Mafiasource/public_html/install/README.md

 ## Built in simplified installation process
 Requires a web server, domainname, mysql credentials and a correct configured SSL/HTTPS certificate.
 No SSL support?
 Skip to [App wont work on a localhost environment without SSL support.](#p-app-wont-work-on-a-localhost-environment-without-ssl-support) first.
-1) Choose to - create a new subdomain - OR - DNS record
-  * Create a new subdomain
+1) Configure static subdomain, localhost? see hosts file.
-    - Create a new subdomain 'static' for your domainname and link it to your public_html directory.
+  * Create a new subdomain 'static' for your domainname and link it to your public_html directory.
-    - HTTPS?
+  * HTTPS?
 Make sure the static subdomain has a working certificate as well.
-  * OR insert a new DNS CNAME record
-    - Insert a new DNS CNAME record with name static pointing to domainname.ex in your domainname.ex DNS settings
 2) Have a fresh database name, user and password ready create these new credentials if necessary.
 3) Upload /../security.php and public_html to your web server.
 4) After uploading browse to your website through following URI: https://www.domainname.ex/install (https:// in front is important if applicable)